S3BASTI3N/nPuzzle10340912/README.md

 ## play game

 Divided and exploded selected image and allow user to tap the movable tiles.
+(Note that the image displayed is not rendered correctly as the bottom row of tiles is not completely filled)

 ![](doc/images/playGame.png)